abhijeetknayak/Daily-Coding-Problem/README.md

 Down, right, down, right
 The top left corner and bottom right corner will always be 0.

-<159> Given a string, return the first recurring character in it, or null if there is no recurring character.
+<159>.
+Given a string, return the first recurring character in it, or null if there is no recurring character.
 For example, given the string "acbbac", return "b".
 Given the string "abcdef", return null.

+<198>.
+Given a set of distinct positive integers, find the largest subset such that every pair of elements in the subset (i, j) satisfies either i % j = 0 or j % i = 0.
+For example, given the set [3, 5, 10, 20, 21], you should return [5, 10, 20].
+Given [1, 3, 6, 24], return [1, 3, 6, 24].